00-00-00-11/Farmy/README.md

 # Farmy
-A RPG Bot written in JavaScript.
+A Game Discord Bot written in JavaScript.